Forgiving with out an Apology

 This post may contain affiliate links.
 If you click on a link and make a purchase, I may get compensated.
 As an Amazon Associate I earn from qualifying purchases.
 Click HERE for my disclosure policy.

-What are the Biblical benefits of forgiveness?
 In life, relationships can be messy.
 There can be so much pain when we allow the bitterness of un-forgiveness to creep into our hearts.
 Some may be lighter offenses and at other times it can be an offense so great that the pain runs deep.
 A pain that only God can heal.
+Forgiving is hard, let along forgiving without an apology.

 When we find ourselves in the position of needing to ask for forgiveness from someone; quickly and sincerely offer an apology.
 Not only from our spouse, but from God.
 It hurts God when we hurt each other.